 \subsubsection{Uncontrolled system alteration}

 To demonstrate \llmsys's protection against instances where the ambiguity of natural language can compromise or influence the functionality of apps, we extend and implement the use case described in Case study~\ref{cs:altering-system-behavior}, where an app alters the system behavior.
 Specifically, we implement a fiction writing app, named \texttt{Creative Muse} that uses strong language to direct the LLM to be imaginative.
 Additionally, we also implement a symptom diagnosis app, named \texttt{Symptom Solver} that also uses strong language to direct the LLM to be objective.
-We install both of these apps together on both the systems.
+We install both of these apps together on both systems.

-After resolving the user query, we note that in \baseline, due to the presence of both functionality descriptions in a shared memory space, the LLM tries to balance its response such that it follows the instructions provided by both the apps.
-Whereas, \llmsys only follows \texttt{Symptom Solver} directives, thus potentially avoiding giving user an unexpected answer.
+After resolving the user query, we note that in \baseline, due to the presence of both functionality descriptions in a shared memory space, the LLM tries to balance its response such that it follows the instructions by both apps.
+Whereas, \llmsys only follows \texttt{Symptom Solver}'s directives, thus potentially avoiding giving the user an unexpected answer.
 Figure~\ref{fig:fiction-symptom} provides a side-by-side comparison of summarized execution in \baseline and \llmsys.

 This case study demonstrates that even if apps are not malicious, their instructions could interfere with each other leading to safety issues, if executed in a shared environment.